mikyqwe/Watchdog/README.md

 ## This is a python 3.x project compatible only for Windows.
 ## To run this you need to have a 3.x version of Python installed.
-To check that you have to open your cmd and to run this:
+To check that, you have to open your cmd and to run this:
-`python --version`
+python --version
 ## if the output is not Python 3.x you will need to download it: https://www.python.org/downloads/

 ## Usage: